 In this work, we have systematically investigated the scalar QNMs spectra of rotating quantum corrected black hole (RQCBH), obtained by applying the Newman–Janis generating method to spherically symmetric black hole in the loop quantum gravity~\cite{Lewandowski:2022zce}.
 To compute the QNMs spectra with $s=0$ perturbation, we employ the hyperboloidal framework combined with a two-dimensional pseudo-spectral method, which naturally incorporates boundary conditions of QNMs at the event horizon and null infinity.
 The results of QNMs spectra are shown in Fig. \ref{Spectra_t}.
 The resulting QNMs spectra are characterized by three physical parameters, namely the mass $M$, dimensionless spin $\bar{a}$, and dimensionless quantum correction parameter $\bar{\alpha}$, and it will reduce to the Kerr or quantum corrected Schwarzschild black hole in the $\bar{\alpha} \to 0$ or $\bar{a} \to 0$ limits.

-Based on these QNMs spectra, we constructed a Bayesian inference framework using the \texttt{pyRing} package to explore the influence of the quantum parameter $\alpha$ on GW ringdown analyses.
+Based on these QNMs spectra, we constructed a Bayesian inference framework using the \texttt{pyRing} package to explore the influence of the quantum parameter $\bar{\alpha}$ on GW ringdown analyses.
 First, the obtained spectra are fitted by bivariate rational functions in order to provide analytic expressions $\omega_{\ell m n}(M, \bar{a}, \bar{\alpha})$ for parameter estimation.
-By applying the RQCBH-based QNMs templates to representative events GW150914, GW190521, and GW231123, the inference results show that the inferred posteriors of the mass and spin, including $\bar{\alpha}$ as a free parameter, significantly deviate from the IMR analyses based on Kerr QNMs.
-This arises from the strong correlation between the extra parameter $\bar{\alpha}$ and the intrinsic parameter $\bar{a}$, compared to the black hole immersed in a magnetic field model, in which the coupling between $\tilde{B}$ and $\tilde{a}$ is relatively weak.
+By applying the RQCBH-based QNMs templates, both with and without informative priors of mass and spin, to representative events GW150914, GW190521, and GW231123, we find that the use of informative priors consistently yields a tighter posterior on $\bar{\alpha}$ compared to analyses without such priors.
+Besides, comparing the two cases discussed above together with the Kerr model shows that the inferred black hole mass parameters remain broadly consistent across all models.
+But once informative priors are included, the spin inferred from the RQCBH model begins to be significant and differs from that of the Kerr model, since the quantum-correction parameter $\bar{\alpha}$ alters the spacetime structure and produces a detectable shift in the inferred spin.